zara-kasi/zoro/README.md

 ```

 ### Error Messages
-- "Username is required": Add a username parameter to your code block
+- "Username is required": Add a username in settings or in code block.
 - "API Error": Check AniList service status and your internet connection
 - "No results found": Try different search terms or check spelling
 ---